Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

            systemctl start etcd.service; /srv/cray/scripts/common/kubernetes-cloudinit.sh
    ```

+    **Rebuilt node with modified ssh key(s):** The cloud-init process can fail when accessing other nodes if ssh keys have been modified in the cluster.
+If this occurs, the following steps can be used to repair the desired ssh keys on the newly rebuilt node:

+    1. Allow cloud-init to fail due to the non-matching keys.
+    1. Copy the correct ssh key(s) to the newly rebuilt node.
+    1. Re-run cloud-init on the newly rebuilt node:

+    ```bash
+    ncn-m# cloud-init clean; cloud-init init --local; cloud-init init
+    ```

 1. Confirm vlan004 is up with the correct IP address on the rebuilt node.

     The following examples assume the NCN/hostname is `NODE`.